 - clothing that eliminates sun exposure

-The onset and presentation of rickets depends on the aetiology and degree of deficiency.
-Typically in severe cases rickets becomes apparent in the second year of life.
+The onset and presentation of rickets depend on the aetiology and degree of deficiency.
+Typically in severe cases, rickets becomes apparent in the second year of life.

 Results from abnormality or deficiency in one or more of 1: